Dagdelo/simple-task-management/README.md

 ## How To Use It

-Clone the repository and follow the instructions below:
+Clone the repository and follow the instructions below.

-- Run the following commands to start the application:
-  - `docker compose watch`
-  - `docker compose stop frontend`
-  - `cd frontend && npm run dev`
-    - For the 1st time, you need to run `npm install` in the frontend folder.

-_Note to the reviewer_: There is a redirect issue with the docker compose local stack.
-This is why the frontend is stopped and then started locally (no docker).

 ### Configure